BartoszFryska/WordMaster-Hangman-Challenge/README.txt

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source.

 Have fun playing Hangman in your terminal!
 If you encounter any issues or have suggestions for improvement, please let us know.